ruc98/ruc98.github.io/projects.md

 - Implemented “ActionVLAD” for Feature Aggregation which functions similar to Attention Mechanisms
 - Bidirectional LSTM based RNN decoders with Word2Vec Embeddings evaluated on BLEU Score Metric.
 [**[Report]**](https://drive.google.com/open?id=1QcMIkIxj7tjBWcKKjaOfKFwXYzYvI4QU)[**[Code]**](https://github.com/ruc98/Video_Captioning_using_ActionVLAD_and_Bidirectional_LSTMs)

+### American Express Ignite 2019 (Competition hosted by AmEx)

+- Project Title: “ ​ Cricket Physics and Analytics” (​ mentored by ​ Madhan RA, Director, American Express​ )
+- To predict the Win Probability of a Match in between the Match given the Ball-by-Ball Statistics.
+- Building Confidence Interval for Win Probability on the top of the LSTM Model.

 ### IPL Twitter Missing Data (Term Project)